RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

 ## Credible
   - ### My Website:
+   - Personally one area I feel my site is lacking in is a short description of what the site does.
+For utilitarian sites, such as those displaying practical data like weather, I like it when the site immediately discloses what it is intended to be used for, as well as a quick mention of the author for added credibility.

   - ### Relevant UX Law(s):
     - <b>Pareto Principle: </b>Focusing on the most impactful 20% of features ensures users see value, enhancing credibility.